Cracko298/ISZ-UE4-Console-Modding-Guide/README.md

 - if Wobbly Tooth Ltd requests this guide to be taken down.
 It will be taken down.
 - requires Unreal Engine console knowledge.
 - the "-" sign in the cheats is NOT supposed to be copied (it seperates the note from the cheat).
+- want more console commands?
+Absolutely!
+I have you covered on [This Site](http://kosmokleaner.de/ownsoft/UE4CVarBrowser.html) Here.

 # Screenshots: